crackleware/slack-webspeech/README.txt

+Use Chrome Extension: (preferred)

+Open chrome://extensions/, check Developer mode, click Load unpacked extension..., select directory 'ext'.
+Click on extension's Options link if you want to change default settings.
+Go to Slack web page for channel or chat. (https://....slack.com/messages/...)
+Click on extension's button on the right of the address bar to start speech recognition and TTS (optional).

+OR

 Copy code from slack-webspeech-snippet.js into Chrome's javascript snippet and execute it on slack web page for some channel.
 Or put this in Tampermonkey userscript if you want recognition to start automatically.

-OR

-Use Chrome Extension.
-It has button to start speech recognition and TTS (optional).

-Open chrome://extensions/, check Developer mode, click Load unpacked extension..., select directory 'ext'

 TODO: chrome extension (recognition status display, start/stop button)